 11. Serenity Prayer Full Version

 Most of us only know the short version of this prayer.
-Here is the full version.
+Here is the complete version:

 AMEN